-For most of the public, groundwater is out of sight and out of mind.
-Groundwater, and the boundaries that define it as a water management unit, are physically invisible to humans.
-Our inability to readily see groundwater contributes to groundwater's lack of visibility in many discussions of water policy, governance, and management.
+or most of the public, groundwater is out of sight and out of mind.
+Groundwater, and the boundaries that define it as a water management unit, are physically invisible to humans - unless you're in a cave, you can't see it.
+This lack of physical visibility has contributed greatly to its lack of visibility in many discussions of water policy, governance and management.